chuckbeyor101/odoo_amazon_seller_module/README.md

 The module attempts to install the `python-amazon-sp-api` package during installation.
 After configuring an account, use the *Verify Connection* button to test your credentials.
 You can also click *Verify & Save* to validate the connection and persist the record in one step.

+The module also includes an **FBA Inventory Ledger** accessible from the *FBA* menu.
+A scheduled task runs every 30 minutes to download FBA ledger details from Amazon and store them, preventing duplicate transactions.